-I. GROUND WATER / AIR QUALITY
+GROUNDWATER / AIR QUALITY

-Ground water and air quality activities are addressed on a regional or site-by-site basis; there is no anticipated additional workload.
+Groundwater and air quality activities are addressed on a regional or site-by-site basis; there is no anticipated additional workload.

-II.
 SOLID WASTE

 It is more cost effective and efficient for Republic Services to collect trash in equipment and crews assigned to the city contract than to have the trash collected by trucks which leapfrog in the annexed/non-annexed areas.
-Annexation of this area would, therefore, be a practical solution to the waste of time and energy of separate city/county collection.
+Annexation of this area would, therefore, be a practical solution to the waste of time and energy of separate city/county collection or evaluating combined collection routes.

-B. Issues
+Issues

-Area of Residential Development - As with areas within the City, residential trash expenses are not fully paid by residential customers.
+Area of Residential Development - Residential trash expenses are best if balanced with commercial development and commercial customers.
 This annexation does not appear to include any significant offsetting commercial development.

-C. Miscellaneous
+Miscellaneous

 This area, if annexed, will require additional staff time and expenses to provide notification to residents and businesses of the changes in solid waste services.
-Also, staff time will be needed to transfer services and coordinate changes with Republic Services.
+Also, staff time will be needed to transfer services and coordinate changes with Republic Services and Ada County.
 Additional resources must be allocated to IT and Utility Billing staff for new customers and additional billings.
 The City franchise agreement with Republic provides for service in annexed areas to be initiated within 90 days of annexation.
 We may also need to coordinate the timing of the transfer of billing and services from Ada County to the city.
 New residents and businesses will likely have lower solid waste rates and additional services under the city franchise agreement.

-III.
 STORMWATER

-The elements of the Boise stormwater management plan, as required by the stormwater NPDES permit, includes coordination among Co-Permitted entities.
+The elements of the Boise stormwater management plan, as required by the stormwater NPDES permit, include coordination among Co-Permitted entities.
 Lead responsibilities for Boise City include education and outreach, and stormwater management and discharge control ordinance compliance.
 Individual responsibilities for Boise City include good housekeeping and regulatory activities for the specific Boise City facilities.
 The proposed annexations should not require additional staff, capital costs, or operation costs.
 The annexation should not increase any stormwater program revenues.

-B. Issues
+Issues